2025-09-08-Digital and Optimal Control 2 Analysis of discrete-time systems using *z*-transforms

 Historical note During and after World War II, a lot of activity was devoted to analysis of radar systems.
 These systems are naturally sampled because a position measurement is obtained once per antenna revolution.
 First steps by Hurewicz (1947) – later defined as the z-transform by Ragazzini and Zadeh (1952).

-- After determining the impulse response of the system, the response to any other input signal can be extracted by simple arithmetic operations
+- Basic idea the same for Laplace and z-transforms:- After determining the impulse response of the system, the response to any other input signal can be extracted by simple arithmetic operations

 - The behavior and the stability of the system can be predicted from the zeros and poles of the transfer function